frc-frecon/frecon/README.md

 You can install FReCon through RubyGems by running the above command.
 You can also include `gem "frecon"` in your `Gemfile`, if you're writing a derivative Ruby project.
-However, FReCon will not work unless some [System Dependencies](#Getting-Started)
+However, FReCon will not work unless some [System Dependencies](#system-dependencies) are installed.

 ## System Dependencies

 * **MongoDB**
   - On Fedora, you can install MongoDB like `yum install mongodb mongodb-server`, and start it like `service mongod start`.
   - No configuration should be necessary; the packaged version of MongoDB works just fine.

-* **Ruby**
-  - It's highly recommended that you use [rvm][rvm] or install Ruby from source.
-    - To use rvm, just follow the instructions on the front of their website.
-    - To install from source instead, download the tarball from [the Ruby website][ruby].
-  - If you're using Ruby for the first time, run `gem install bundler` after installing Ruby.
-    - Gems are Ruby's packages; Bundler will handle installing our dependency libraries.

 ## Architecture